chrismbryant/twitter-eclipse-tracker/README.md

  * using the [Albers projection](https://en.wikipedia.org/wiki/Albers_projection) to accurately preserve county area;
  * obtaining and plotting the [NASA eclipse path data](https://eclipse.gsfc.nasa.gov/SEpath/SEpath2001/SE2017Aug21Tpath.html);
  * creating a time-series of images to display shadow movement.

+ ### UPDATE - *September 12, 2017*:

+Since my last update, I have created the beginnings of an interactive [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) of the United States to visualize the Twitter data I collected.

+#### Data processing:

+#### Data visualization:
+After trying to create my map with a variety of Python tools (e.g. Plotly, Shapely, Basemap) with little success, I decided that using the "Data-Driven Documents" JavaScript Library [D3.js](https://d3js.org/) would be my best path forward.
+This library is capable of building beautiful highly-customizable interactive visualizations (just look at some of [these examples](https://github.com/d3/d3/wiki/Gallery)!), has great [GeoJSON](http://geojson.org/)/[TopoJSON](https://github.com/topojson/topojson) support, and already has a large amount of material online with viewable source code.
+The last item on that list has been incredibly important, since, before I started this project, I did not know *any* [JavaScript](https://en.wikipedia.org/wiki/JavaScript), [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets), or [XML](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)!
+After a day working through the [Codecademy courses](https://www.codecademy.com/learn) on JavaScript and HTML, I transitioned into climbing up the steep learning curve of D3 by trying to replicate the results of existing data-bound choropleths (which was made extra difficult because while I used [d3.v4](https://github.com/d3/d3/blob/master/CHANGES.md), much of the example material used d3.v3).

+Eventually, thanks in large part to [this tutorial](https://www.youtube.com/watch?v=suNs5p0IxWk) by Venkata Karthik Thota, I got my Twitter data choropleth up and running.

+mapshaper.org